-- A. Upon the effectiveness of the filing of this Certificate of Amendment until the election of directors at the 2022 annual meeting of directors (the "2022 Annual Meeting"), the board of directors shall be divided into two classes of directors, Class I and Class II with the directors in Class II having a term that expires at the 2022 Annual Meeting and the directors in Class I having a term that expires at the 2023 annual meeting of stockholders (the "2023 Annual Meeting").
-The successors of the directors who, immediately prior to the 2021 annual meeting of stockholders (the "2021 Annual Meeting"), were members of Class II (and whose terms expired at the 2021 Annual Meeting) shall become members of Class III and whose terms were scheduled to expire at the 2022 Annual meeting shall become members of Class II and shall continue to have terms expiring at the 2022 Annual Meeting; and the directors who, immediately prior to the 2021 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2023 Annual Meeting shall become members of Class I and shall continue to have terms expiring at the 2023 Annual Meeting. - B. Commencing with the election of directors at the 2022 Annual Meeting, there shall be a single class of directors, with all directors of such class having a term that expires at the 2023 Annual Meeting.
-The successors of the directors who, immediately prior to the 2022 Annual Meeting, were members of Class II (and whose terms expire at the 2022 Annual Meeting) shall be elected at such meeting for a term that expires at the 2023 Annual Meeting, and the directors who, immediately prior to the 2022 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2023 Annual Meeting shall continue to have terms expiring at the 2023 Annual Meeting. - C. From and after the election of directors at the 2023 Annual Meeting, the board of directors shall cease to be classified and the directors elected at the 2023 Annual Meeting (and each annual meeting of the stockholders thereafter) shall be elected for a term expiring at the next annual meeting of the stockholders. - D. Each director shall hold office until the next election of the class, if any, for which such director shall have been chosen (or, if the board of directors is not divided into classes, until the next annual meeting of stockholders for the election of directors) and until such director's successor shall have been duly elected and qualified, or until such director's earlier death, resignation or removal."
+A. Upon the effectiveness of the filing of this Certificate of Amendment until the election of directors at the 2022 annual meeting of directors (the "2022 Annual Meeting"), the board of directors shall be divided into two classes of directors, Class I and Class II with the directors in Class II having a term that expires at the 2022 Annual Meeting and the directors in Class I having a term that expires at the 2023 annual meeting of stockholders (the "2023 Annual Meeting").
+The successors of the directors who, immediately prior to the 2021 annual meeting of stockholders (the "2021 Annual Meeting"), were members of Class II (and whose terms expired at the 2021 Annual Meeting) shall become members of Class II with a term expiring at the 2022 Annual Meeting; the directors who, immediately prior to the 2021 Annual Meeting, were members of Class III and whose terms were scheduled to expire at the 2022 Annual Meeting; and the directors who, immediately prior to the 2021 Annual Meeting, were members of Class II and shall continue to have terms expiring at the 2022 Annual Meeting; and the directors who, immediately prior to the 2021 Annual Meeting, were members of Class I and shall continue to have terms expiring at the 2022 Annual Meeting; and the directors who, immediately prior to the 2021 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2023 Annual Meeting shall become members of Class I and shall continue to have terms expiring at the 2023 Annual Meeting.

+B. Commencing with the election of directors at the 2022 Annual Meeting, there shall be a single class of directors, with all directors of such class having a term that expires at the 2023 Annual Meeting.
+The successors of the directors who, immediately prior to the 2022 Annual Meeting, were members of Class II (and whose terms expire at the 2023 Annual Meeting) shall be elected at such meeting for a term that expires at the 2023 Annual Meeting, and the directors who, immediately prior to the 2022 Annual Meeting, were members of Class I and whose terms were scheduled to expire at the 2023 Annual Meeting shall continue to have terms expiring at the 2023 Annual Meeting.

+C. From and after the election of directors at the 2023 Annual Meeting, the board of directors shall cease to be classified and the directors elected at the 2023 Annual Meeting (and each annual meeting of the stockholders thereafter) shall be elected for a term expiring at the next annual meeting of the stockholders.

+D. Each director shall hold office until the next election of the class, if any, for which such director shall have been chosen (or, if the board of directors is not divided into classes, until the next annual meeting of stockholders for the election of directors) and until such director's successor shall have been duly elected and qualified, or until such director's earlier death, resignation or removal."